aadilkhalifa/crop-prediction/README.md

 # Crop and Fertilizer recommendation

-A website which allows farmers to input their soil and location details and get a recommendation for the crop to grow and fertilizer to use, using machine learning models.
+A website that allows farmers to get a crop and fertilizer recommendation based on their soil and location details using machine learning models.

 ## Introduction